 Early intervention is key for treatment of torticollis!

 Early intervention is key for the treatment of torticollis!
 It often takes just a few therapy sessions for parents to learn simple stretches to work on with their baby.
-Tummy time speaks directly to torticollis as well, increasing baby’s neck strength.
-Tricks for increasing the baby’s tolerance for tummy time and engaging him/her to rotate the neck and look equally toward both directions are strong focuses in therapy as well.
-Most importantly, parents and caregivers will become confident with the things that they can do to improve their baby’s head position and facilitate appropriate progression of developmental milestones.
+Tummy time speaks directly to torticollis as well, increasing Baby’s neck strength.
+Tricks for increasing Baby’s tolerance for tummy time and engaging him/her to rotate the neck and look equally toward both directions are strong focuses in therapy as well.
+Most importantly, parents and caregivers will become confident with the things that they can do to improve their baby’s head position and facilitate the appropriate progression of developmental milestones.
 These interventions can usually address torticollis quickly and without residual symptoms.